-- 3.0 overall GPA for students continuing to the Master's portion of the Program (2.5 overall GPA for those students unable to continuing to the Master's portion of the program); - copies of scores for the Florida Professional Education and Subject Area Examinations; - a grade of credit (CR) for EDU 496; - copy of the CDN summative evaluation demonstrating submission of twelve (12) Accomplished Practices (APs) with at least nine (9) APs having been scored as Fulfilled; and

-• completion of all required coursework except EDU 401, EDU 451 and EDU 598.
+- 3.0 overall GPA for students continuing to the Master's portion of the Program (2.5 overall GPA for those students unable to continue to the Master's portion of the program); - copies of scores for the Florida Professional Education and Subject Area Examinations; - a grade of credit (CR) for EDU 496; - must be fully admitted to the School of Education; - copy of the CDN summative evaluation demonstrating submission of twelve (12) Accomplished Practices (APs) with at least six (6) APs having been scored as Fulfilled; and - completion of all required coursework except EDU 401, EDU 451 and EDU 498/598.
 These courses are taken during the Pre-Internship and Internship semesters.